storizzi/kilocode/apps/kilocode-docs/docs/features/tools/list-files.md

 File listing truncated (showing 200 of 543 files).
 Use list_files on specific subdirectories for more details.
 ```

-When `.kilocodeignore` files are used and `showKiloCodeIgnored` is enabled:
+When hierarchical `.kilocodeignore` files are used and `showKiloCodeIgnored` is enabled:

 ```
 src/
 src/components/